nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 4. Enter a **Subject** for the message.
 A subject is required.

 #.
-Enter the the text for the message.
+Enter the text for the message.
 Message text is required.

-Messages can
-   use HTML styling, including text formatting and links.
+   Messages can use HTML styling, including text formatting and links.
 The email message editor offers the same formatting options as the HTML component editor in Studio.
 See :ref:`Working with HTML Components`.

 #.
 Click **Send Email**.
+You can perform other tasks on the Instructor Dashboard
+   or navigate to other pages while you wait for your message to be sent.

-The message is queued for processing.
-The workflow
+After you send a message, a bulk email task is queued for processing.
-   state of the message displays in the **Pending Instructor Tasks** section of the page.
+Multiple courses use the same queue to complete these tasks, so it can take some time for your message to be sent to all of its recipients.
+If your course is a MOOC, consider limiting the number of messages that you send to all course participants to no more than one per week.

+.. _Email_queuing:

 ======================================================
 Message Workflow States